pubnub/pubnub-api/javascript/README.md

 This is achievable by waiting for the publish response before sending another message.

 Use our Elastic Message options.
-You should instead send a single large message rather than segement messages into small packets you manually reassymble.
+You should instead send a single large message rather than segment messages into small packets you manually assemble them on the receiving client.

 >**NOTE:** Turn on Elastic Message Sizes in your Customer Account: https://admin.pubnub.com/